Lampeeh/portfolio/index.md

 - HealthKit
 - VisionKit
 - SpriteKit, SceneKit
+- SafariServices

 ### I can handle:
 - Creating SwiftUI apps in a short time
 - UI designing or copying designs in Figma
+- Smooth MVVM to seperate views from business logic
 - Third party libraries such as Realm, Firebase or Mapbox
 - Backend/API integration with URLSession and async await
-- Local storage with Core Data
+- Local storage with Core Data or Realm